cncf/cartografos/website/content/en/level-5/index.md

 ### Testing and Issue Detection

 Here we further optimize the automation used in responses to issues by working to prevent mistakes from entering production in the first place.

-## <i class="fas fa-building"></i> Business Outcomes

-This phase of optimization will see lots of changes with people, process, policy and technology.
-For the business, you should have achieved your business goals and have the measurable results to show your leadership teams, CEO, CFO or the board.

-You will continue to optimize your workloads against further / more advanced cost and performance metrics.
-You will never stop optimizing your cloud native infrastructure and apps.
-Here the expected business outcome is the ability to track how optimization continues to move the bar against established goals.

-You may also revisit your goals at this point, adjusting them to what has been achieved and what you want to achieve in future.

-You’ll automate as much as possible according to cloud native best practices to remove human error as to avoid security and performance problems.